marcellodibello/misc/index.md

     > a new order that holds the promise of convincing potential competitors that
     > they need not aspire to a greater role or pursue a more aggressive posture to protect their legitimate interests.
 In non-defense areas, we must
     > account sufficiently for the interests of the advanced industrial nations to discourage them from challenging our leadership or seeking to overturn
     > the established political and economic order.
-We must maintain the mechanism for deterring potential competitors
+We must maintain the mechanism for **deterring potential competitors
-    > from even aspiring to a larger regional or global role.
+    > from even aspiring to a larger regional or global role**.

     > We continue to recognize that collectively the conventional forces of the states formerly comprising the Soviet Union
     > retain the most military potential in all of Eurasia; and we do not dismiss the risks to stability in Europe from a